 Conclusion

-The Scottish Parliament has an opportunity to make radical changes to nature of disability benefits in Scotland and the way they are delivered.
+The Scottish Parliament has an opportunity to make radical changes to the nature of disability benefits in Scotland and the way they are delivered.
 A strong message which emerged from our consultation events was that the present system creates a number of barriers for people with learning disabilities and the application and assessment process can be stressful for individuals and their families.

 We believe, in order to be genuinely inclusive, the Scottish social security system must include a range of different ways for people to engage with the system.
 This should include local points of contact with some staff who specialise in working with people with a learning disability.
 Accessible information appropriate to an individual’s needs should also be available at all stages of the application process.